History of the Seafarers Hospital Society

 In 1986, with changes in the NHS and the decline of the merchant fleet, the Dreadnought Hospital was closed and its work transferred to Guy’s and St Thomas’ Hospital where seafarers continue to receive priority medical treatment.

 Today the Society plays an important role in meeting the health and welfare needs of seafarers.
 It provides health and welfare grants to seafarers and their dependants; provides grants to the maritime organisations that care for them; and supports a number of other services provided exclusively for seafarers, including SAIL and the Dreadnought.
+It has recently amended its name from Seamen’s Hospital Society to Seafarers Hospital Society.

 Find out more